-The goal of the Synecoculture principles is to lead to a symbiosis between humans and nature by means of promoting land to recover its topsoil and vegetation.
+The goal of the Synecoculture principles is to lead to a symbiosis between humans and nature with human intervention by means of promoting land to recover its topsoil and vegetation.

 How to recover topsoil on land with damaged vegetation

 Suppose there is a land where the vegetation has been destroyed and the soil is exposed.